Awesome True Light Training Participants

 Jackie, is a 57 year old disabled woman, who was arrested for shoplifting at a grocery store.
 She was caught leaving the store with 2 packages of meat underneath her in her wheelchair.
+A situation such as this calls for a Restorative Justice response that goes beyond the criminal justice system’s ability to meet the needs of those involved.

-A Neighborhood or Community Accountability Board is a restorative justice process involving the victim, offender and the local community in an effort to make as right as possible harm that has occurred.
+A Neighborhood or Community Accountability Board is a Restorative Justice process involving the victim, offender and the local community in an effort to make as right as possible harm that has occurred.
 The process is managed and facilitated by a conflict resolution specialist from the Community Mediation Center (CMC).
 CMC receives referrals of first time offenders for low level crimes from the East Zone Prosecutor’s office.
 A group of 3 or 4 trained community members, along with the offender, decide conditions for restitution, without involving the court system.

 At the Tuesday evening Accountability Board, which included Jackie’s case worker, board members heard her story.
 Jackie lives alone in an apartment and struggles to make ends meet.
 Each month she is allotted $50 in food stamps which does not cover the cost of even one meal a day.
 She resorted to stealing because she was hungry.
 It became apparent that Jackie felt helpless to solve the problem any other way.
 A board member then asked Jackie to listen to how shoplifting affected the community.
 Prices for goods are higher in stores with high shoplifting rates.
 The cost of security also increases prices for food and other goods in areas that serve low income households.